-Monitoring and Evaluation activities continued for all hatchery programs currently implemented by Grant PUD (Table 16).
+Monitoring and Evaluation activities continued for all hatchery programs currently implemented by Grant PUD (Table 17).
 A revised five-year M&E Plan for upper Columbia species was approved by the PRCC HSC in April 2013 (Hillman et al. 2013) and subsequently updated and approved in 2017 (Hillman et al. 2017) and other updates more recently.
-A formal update of the M&E plan will occur in 2022.
-Annual M&E implementation plans were approved for all of Grant PUD hatchery programs in 2020 and 2021.
+A formal update of the M&E plan will occur in 2023.
+Annual M&E implementation plans were approved for all of Grant PUD hatchery programs in 2021 and 2022.
 A long-term M&E reporting format and schedule was approved by the PRCC HSC in 2017.
-Annual hatchery M&E reports were distributed to the PRCC HSC for review and finalized in 2021 (Hillman et al. 2021; Snow et al. 2021; Richards and Pearsons 2021).
-Grant PUD has been working with others to complete comprehensive reports of M&E programs that will be finalized in 2022.
+Annual hatchery M&E reports were distributed to the PRCC HSC for review and finalized in 2022 (Hillman et al. 2022; Snow et al. 2022; Richards and Pearsons 2022).
+Grant PUD has been working with others to complete comprehensive reports of M&E programs that will be finalized in 2023.
 Grant PUD has also invested in studies to help improve the performance of hatchery programs.
 These studies help inform topics such as optimal size-targets and growth of fish reared in the hatchery, optimal release time, and provide additional tools to improve imprinting.
+Grant PUD staff regularly present findings at professional science meetings and also publish data in peer-review science journals.
+These science communications benefit others in the region and globally.